promise-100/HR-Data/README.md

 ### Data Sources:
 ---
-This HR Data is gotteh from
+This HR Data is an open source data that can be downloadable from an open source online such as kaggle or any other data repository site.

 ### Tools Used:
 ---